 Mike Whited(Chico): Tackle for 1980 Detroit Lions

-Kyle Lohse (Hamilton City): MLB pitcher for Twins, Reds, Phillies and St. Louis Cardinals.
+Kyle Lohse (Hamilton City): MLB pitcher for Twins, Reds, Phillies, Cardinals and Brewers.

 Hardin Barry (Susanville): Pitched 3 games for MLB Philadelphia A's in 1912.